ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 Across the network <br>
 ```

-Once you’ve included your content, save and close the file.
+Once you’ve included your text, save and close the file.
 If you used nano, do so by pressing `CTRL + X`, then `Y`, and then `ENTER`.

 Once you have modified an existing file or added a new file to the project of your choice, you can stage it to your local repository, which we can do with the `git add` command.
 In our example, `filename.md`, we will type the following command.